 Figure 2: A Simple SIGINT Implementation

 An Annapolis ADC Mezzanine Card can be mounted to a WILDSTAR™ baseboard providing the ADC to FPGA link, and the storage interface then designed using either VHDL, or our patented CoreFire Next™ Design Suite or Open Project Builder™.
-Our WILD Data Storage Solution provides storage depths of 12.8 TB per slot and read and write rates of multiple GB/sec, facilitating capture of your highest bandwidth signals.
-And these can all be housed in one of our WILD OpenVPX Chassis, which range from 4-slot to 12-slot and support backplane serial data rates of 14Gbps.
+Our WILDSTAR Data Storage Solution provides storage depths up to 128 TB per slot and lightning-fast read and write rates, facilitating capture of your highest bandwidth signals.
+And these can all be housed in one of our WILD OpenVPX Chassis, which range from 4-slot to 16-slot and support backplane data rates of 100Gbps.